 Radicals and Rebels (post-1964) – LATE 2020 TBC.

 21st Century Japan (post-2000) – EARLY 2021 TBC.

-Anime (early & modern anime in a two month season) – SUMMER 2021 TBC.
+Anime (early & modern anime in a two-month season) – SUMMER 2021 TBC.

 Seven Samarai in Cinema

 BFI is showing Akiro Kurosawa’s sensational Seven Samarai in selected cinemas (dates to be announced upon cinema reopenings).
-Set in 1586 (during the Sengoku period), this 3hr 27min action/drama sees a group of peasants become fed up of bandits raiding their village every year and so they hire seven samurai warriors to protect them.
+Set in 1586 (during the Sengoku period), this 3hr 27min action/drama sees a group of peasants become fed up with bandits raiding their village every year and so they hire seven samurai warriors to protect them.

 If you enjoyed this article, you might enjoy: